emruckle/Portfolio/reverseWordle/Instructions.md

 # Wordle Solver final project

+This program runs a Reverse Wordle game where the user thinks of a five letter word, and the program attempts to guess it in six guesses.
+The data structures used in this project are mainly graphs, arrays, hashsets, and arraylists.
+For more specific information about the components of the program and an example of its output, see below.

+## Detailed Program Information and Example Ouput
+The program is centered around the Guava MutableGraph data structure.
+We used this data structure so that we could efficiently hold information about the relationships among many pieces of data.
+The below image demonstrates how the structure was used:
 This project filters through the list of all five-letter words in the English language in order to find a combination of five five-letter words which between them